nekwots/whois/README.md

    A proven expertise across the full Enterprise Architecture stack.
 A proven track record as a Technical Lead and Consultant for key company initiatives, specializing in the design of resilient, secure architectures and the mentorship of high-performing technical teams across global time zones.

    I have the mindset of a #lifehacker with these core principles.
-- Efficiency Over Perfection: Perfection is the goal but timelines require efficiency.
-Life hacking encourages you to focus on getting things done effectively and swiftly.
-This approach is the means to balance success with progress.
+- Efficiency Over Perfection: prioritizing efficiency over perfection.
+Often, we get bogged down by the desire to do things flawlessly.
+However, life hacking encourages you to focus on getting things done effectively and swiftly.
+After all, the goal isn’t perfection; it’s progress.
 - Experimentation and Adaptation: willingness to experiment and adapt.
 Life hacking is all about trying different strategies and fine-tuning them based on what works best for you.
 This approach cultivates a mindset of continuous improvement and encourages you to learn from both successes and failures.
 - Prioritization of Tasks: Effective life hacking hinges on the ability to prioritize tasks.
 Identifying what’s most important allows you to allocate your time and energy efficiently.
 By focusing on high-impact tasks, you can maximize your productivity and achieve your goals faster.ise hardware to cloud-native ecosystems.

+Core Vaules: Integrity / Respect / Teamwork / Commitment / Mentoring / Humility / Kindness

 #
 # Work